bundanining/robust-free-bootstrap-admin-template/README.md

 ## Browser Support

-Robust admin lite is built to work best in the latest desktop and mobile and tablet browsers,
+Robust [Free Bootstrap Admin Template](https://pixinvent.com/) is built to work best in the latest desktop and mobile and tablet browsers,

 - Chrome (latest)
 - FireFox (latest)